iliaspaschopoulos/DB-2025/README.md

 # DB-2025 Application

-This repository contains both a Spring Boot backend (`spring-app/`) and a React frontend (`frontend/`) for managing database tables (Artists, Bands, etc.).
+This repository contains both a Spring Boot backend (`spring-app/`) and a React frontend (`frontend/`) for managing a music festival database that includes artists, bands, events, performances, and more.
 The application uses Azure SQL Server for the main database and H2 in-memory for integration tests.

+## Features

+- **Artist Management**: Create, edit, and delete artist profiles
+- **Band Management**: Manage bands and their information
+- **Band Members**: Associate artists with bands
+- **Artist Genres**: Track music genres for each artist
+- **Events**: Plan and organize festival events at different venues
+- **Performances**: Schedule performances by artists or bands

 ---